randyrossi/bmc64/README.md

   * https://github.com/randyrossi/bmc64

-# Timing
+# Video + Timing C64/C128

-The machine config provided defaults to PAL 50hz for HDMI.
+The machine is timed by the video mode you select.
+The default config provided defaults to 720p PAL 50hz on HDMI.
+This is a 'safe' mode that should work on all monitors.

 If you want to use composite out, you MUST change the machine_timing parameter in cmdline.txt to 'pal-composite'.
 Otherwise, you will have audio synchronization issues.
 You can change the machine to be NTSC if you want (see below).

 Raspberry Pi Video Mode     | machine_timing | cycles_per_refresh
 ----------------------------|----------------|-------------------